NikshiM/DIPseminar/README.md

 ## 2. Develop a program to perform linear transformation on image.
 (Scaling and rotation)
 ## //Scaling
+Image resizing refers to the scaling of images.
+Scaling comes handy in many image processing as well as machine learning applications.
+It helps in reducing the number of pixels from an image

 import cv2 as c
 img=c.imread("img3.jpg")